Editorial guide

 Section 4

 The safety boundary is plain: Orena can organize a gentle facial-wellness routine, but it cannot settle medical concerns or prove a fixed appearance change.
-For "A practical way to fit face yoga into neck-aware practice", lighting, expression, sleep, hydration, and camera angle can change what a person notices.
+For "Routine fit: neck aware practice", lighting, expression, sleep, hydration, and camera angle can change what a person notices.
 It should not confuse habit tracking with an attractiveness score.
 That is why this article points to /tools/face-yoga-routine-generator for context that should not be squeezed into a short routine article.
 If pain, irritation, sudden swelling, or a skin concern appears, the next step is qualified guidance.
-If the question is about habit, comfort, or planning, focus-area selection can still help.
+If the question is about habit, comfort, or planning, focus-area selection can still help without making the claim stronger.

 Section 5

 After reading, the next step should fit a low-energy week where consistency matters more than ambition.
-For "A practical way to fit face yoga into neck-aware practice", set one cue that already exists in the day.
+For "Routine fit: neck aware practice", set one cue that already exists in the day.
 Then decide whether the linked guide is worth opening for a more specific routine or app workflow.
 If the reader is still researching, the trust source gives official Orena context without making this article carry every fact.
 If the reader is ready to act, the soft CTA keeps attribution clear.
 It should not promise a fixed cosmetic result.
-The useful outcome is simple: the right reader leaves with one repeatable next move.
+The useful outcome is simple: the right reader leaves with one repeatable next move, not a pile of dramatic.